jjdevbiz/python-payid-validator/README.md

 The first version supports these options:

-- ignore_case (default: False)
+- ignore_case (default: True)
 - check_domain (default: True)

 If validation is successful, the function returns the valid PayId.
 It will always be lower case only.

 If 'ignore_case' is True, then the returned PayId string may not match the submitted one if any characters were changed to lower case as part of the validation process.

-If 'check_domain' is False then the domain portion of the PayId is not checked.
-This can save time in situations where your code is always using the same domain every time that you invoke the validator.
+If 'check_domain' is False then the domain portion of the PayId is not checked beyond some trivial syntax checking.

 All validation failures should result in thrown exceptions.